 This deep channel between the two islands has now become known as ‘The Split’.

-Regardless of the particulars, The Split has become the most popular thing to do in Caye Caulker, and rightfully so!
-It is home to The Lazy Lizard, the island’s most loved beach bar, which serves up cold Belikins, strong cocktails (try the famous Lizard Juice) and a good dose of reggae tunes.
+It is home to The Lazy Lizard, the island’s most beloved beach bar, which serves up cold Belikins, strong cocktails (try the famous Lizard Juice) and a good dose of reggae tunes.

-The deep channel is the best place to swim on the island, which surprisingly doesn’t actually have a lot of beaches.
-The Lazy Lizard is where you’ll find the popular jumping platform that you’ve no doubt seen pictures and videos of.
-You can make the 6 metre / 20 feet jump into the turquoise waters below, or choose to float in the shallows, sipping on a cocktail on a submerged bar stool.
+You’ll find the popular jumping platform that you’ve no doubt seen pictures and videos of at the Lazy Lizard.
+You can make the 6 metre (20 feet) jump into the turquoise waters below, or choose to float in the shallows, sipping on a cocktail on a submerged bar stool.

-You can still access The Split area and hang out along the sea walls to the east and west without entering the bar.
-But to access the best places for swimming, the lounges and in-water palapas and seats, you will need to enter the Lazy Lizard and buy a drink or some snacks.
+But to enjoy the best places for swimming, the jumping platform, lounges, in-water palapas and seats, you will need to enter the Lazy Lizard and buy a drink or some snacks.
 Although not cheap, it’s a quintessential Caye Caulker experience and we spent many an afternoon lazing here.

-- Cost – there is no cost to visit The Split or enter the Lazy Lizard.
+- 💰 Cost – there is no cost to visit The Split or enter the Lazy Lizard.
 If you are using their furniture or swimming areas, it’s expected you buy some drinks or food.
 Drinks aren’t the cheapest, but you’re paying for the vibe and location.
 Local beers are around $10 BZD and cocktails are upwards of $15 – $20 BZD.

 2. Do a snorkel tour

-Without a doubt, one of the best things to do in Caye Caulker is to go on a snorkelling tour.
-The island is situated on the edge of the Belize Barrier Reef, which is part of the broader Mesoamerican Barrier Reef, and the marine life is simply spectacular.
 Many tour companies on the island offer snorkel tours, usually as a half-day or full-day option.
 We opted for this full-day tour, which had 7 stops, and we highly recommend it.

-We had such an amazing day, we wrote an entire post about our Caye Caulker snorkeling tour.
+We had such an amazing day, that we wrote an entire post about our Caye Caulker snorkeling tour.
 You can read more about the 7 stops we had on the tour and all the incredible marine life we saw.

-- Who with – this is the exact tour we booked and we highly recommend it.
+- ⛵️ Who with – this is the exact tour we booked and we highly recommend it.
 We selected this option because the local operator, Salt Life Eco Tours, doesn’t feed the marine life.
 They also had no single-use plastics on the boat, and all our drinks, lunch and snacks were served in reusable containers.

-- Cost – most operators offer the full-day tour at a fixed cost of $90 USD.
+- 💰 Cost – most operators offer the full-day tour at a fixed cost of $90 USD.
 This is exactly what we paid for the above tour, and most operators should include lunch.
 If you go for the half-day option, expect to pay around $45 USD, generally without lunch.

-- Sustainability tips – many tour operators around Caye Caulker feed the marine life to entice them towards boats.
+- 🌿 Sustainability tips – many tour operators around Caye Caulker feed the marine life to entice them towards boats.
 This puts them at risk of injury from boat motors and makes them reliant on humans for food, rather than naturally finding their normal food sources.
-If you don’t want to book with our recommended tour above (where we can confirm they don’t do this!), make sure you do your research and don’t be afraid to ask questions to the operator.
+If you don’t want to book with our recommended tour (where we can confirm they don’t do this!), make sure you do your research and don’t be afraid to ask questions to the operator.

 One of the most iconic images of Caye Caulker is that of giant stingrays gliding over people’s feet in the shallows.
 But sadly we met a few people who didn’t get to have this experience because they didn’t know where it was – so let me fill you in!